A mezcal pocket guide

 Places where mezcal is produced

-Although the production of mezcal is commonly associated with the state of Oaxaca, its designation of origin includes other entities, such as Guanajuato, San Luis Potosí, Tamaulipas, Guerrero, Puebla Michoacán, and Zacatecas, in which its production is also considered a tradition with years of history.
+Although mezcal production is commonly associated with the state of Oaxaca, its designation of origin includes other entities, such as Guanajuato, San Luis Potosí, Tamaulipas, Guerrero, Puebla Michoacán, and Zacatecas, in which its production is also considered a tradition with years of history.

 Although its origin is uncertain, there are 3 possible theories about its creation.
-The first indicates that the Spanish, upon discovering the maguey, began to process it in copper stills.
-Another version depicts that during the 16th century the Filipinos who arrived in the western ports began to use their stills to make aguardiente with agave.
+The first indicates that the Spanish began to process the maguey in copper stills upon discovering the maguey.
+Another version depicts that during the 16th century, the Filipinos who arrived in the western ports started to use their skills to make aguardiente with agave.

 There is also the notion that the distillation process of mezcal was developed in Mesoamerica during the pre-Hispanic period following several investigations indicating the activity of this practice between 1,500 and 1,000 B.C.